econya/yosis/README.md

   role: 'admin')
 ```

-To send and do other "background-task", you need to start delayed_job.
+To send mails and do other "background-task", you need to start delayed_job.

 Do so with `rake jobs:work` .